Fire Fan Specs

 - Sold as a pair

-How do I hold the Lotus Fire Fans?
+How do I hold these Fire Fans?

 Each fan includes 2 rings: one for gunslinger style spinning, and one for thumb spinning.
 The small ring works on your thumb for tight spinning, and the larger ring for easy 2 to 3 finger grips as you try tosses or gunslinger moves.